yaodingyd/yaodingyd.github.io/_posts/2017-01-27-getter-setter-and-reactivity-in-vue.md

 ### How Reactivity is achieved in Preact

-Reactivity is not "native" in Preact as in Vue as in all the render lifecycle would be init after `setState` is callled.
+Lifecycle hooks would be called after `setState` is invoked.